 Immigration policy, minority political behavior, comparative immigration politics

-Justin Gest is an Assistant Professor of Public Policy at George Mason University’s Schar School of Policy and Government.
-His teaching and research interests include comparative politics, minority political behavior, and immigration policy.
+Justin Gest is an Associate Professor of Policy and Government at George Mason University’s Schar School of Policy and Government.
+He studies immigration and the politics of demographic change.
+He is the author of six books:

-From 2010 to 2014, Professor Gest was a postdoctoral fellow and lecturer in Harvard University’s Department of Government.
-In 2014, he received the Joseph R. Levenson Memorial Teaching Prize, Harvard’s highest award for teaching.
+He has provided reporting or commentary for ABC, BBC, CBC, CNN, The Guardian, Los Angeles Times, NPR, The New York Times, Politico, Reuters, Vox, and The Washington Post.
+In 2014 and 2020, Professor Gest received Harvard University’s Joseph R. Levenson Memorial Teaching Prize and the George Mason University Teaching Excellence Award, respectively each university’s highest award for faculty teaching.
 In 2013, he received the 2013 Star Family Prize for Student Advising, Harvard’s highest award for student advising.
-From 2007 to 2010, while a doctoral student, he co-founded and served as the co-director of the Migration Studies Unit at the London School of Economics and Political Science (LSE).
+In 2007, he co-founded the Migration Studies Unit at the London School of Economics (LSE).